kevinkowalew/sidecar/README.md

 # Intent
-- `sidecar` is TUI-based daemon for detecting and selectively stagging local git changes.
+- `sidecar` is TUI-based daemon for detecting and selectively staging local git changes.

 # Usage
 ## Running the command